singaround/songbook/songs/Fall-Down-Billy-OShea.md

   impressment was used to fill the crews of British navy ships.
 Any man between 18 and 55 with sailing ability could be pressed into service by the Navy Impressment Service, known as 'The Press Gang'.
 The punishment for refusing was hanging.
-Having attempted to plead that they are non sailors, the captain whips Billy O'Shea up the rigging, where his lack of topsman ability soon leads to his early demise.
-The cat referred to is, of course, the cat o nine tails.
+Having attempted to plead that they are non-sailors, the captain whips Billy O'Shea up the rigging, where his lack of topsman ability soon leads to his early demise.
+The cat referred to is the cat o' nine tails.
 ---
 We all got drunk in Dublin city\
 _Fall down me Billy_\